younuskhan73/younuskhan73/README.md

 ### &nbsp;  I focus on transforming raw data into actionable business insights through

-### &nbsp;  interactive dashboards and data analysis. and Expert in Data-Driven Decision-Making skill
+### &nbsp;  interactive dashboards and data analysis with expertise in data-driven decision-making.

 ###